hloop132/portfolio/README.md

 CSS

 # Struggles
 Flex box!
-Alwys getting boxes to go where I want them.
+Always getting boxes to go where I want them.

 # Contributions
 ME!!
 For trying so damn hard to understand coding

 ## Licence
-Heather Loop, University of Washington Coding Bootcamp
+None